Rhinoceros Sutra

-The Rhinoceros Sutra also known as The Rhino Sutra (Khaggavisāṇa-sutta; Khaḍgaviṣāṇa-gāthā; Khargaviṣaṇa-sutra or Khargaviṣaṇa-gasa) is a very early Buddhist text advocating the merit of solitary asceticism for pursuing enlightenment as opposed to practicing as a householder or in a community of monastics.
+The Rhinoceros Sutra also known as The Rhinoceros Horn Sutra (Khaggavisāṇa-sutta; Khaḍgaviṣāṇa-gāthā; Khargaviṣaṇa-sutra or Khargaviṣaṇa-gasa) is a very early Buddhist text advocating the merit of solitary asceticism for pursuing enlightenment as opposed to practicing as a householder or in a community of monastics.
 The goal of this was to become a pratyekabuddha, who wandered alone through the forest like a rhinoceros.
-In fact, it is possible this sutra is one identified in the Chinese translation of the Mahāsāṃghika vinaya and thus was also referred to with a Gāndhārī name similar to Pracegabudha-sutra.
+It is possible this sutra is identified in the Chinese translation of the Mahāsāṃghika vinaya, and thus was also referred to with a Gāndhārī name similar to Pracegabudha-sutra.

 Origins

 The Rhinoceros Sutra has long been identified, along with the Aṭṭhakavagga and Pārāyanavagga, as one of the earliest texts found in the Pāli Canon.
 This identification has been reinforced by the discovery of a version in the Gandhāran Buddhist texts, one of the oldest Buddhist (and, indeed, Indian) manuscripts extant.
 There is also a Buddhist Hybrid Sanskrit version of it in the Mahāvastu.
 The early date for the text along with its rather unusual (within community-oriented Buddhism) approach to monastic life have led some scholars to suggest that it represents a holdover from a very early stage of Buddhism.